 Nearly everyone at some point will have had an idea for a business, for a product or service, for an app or something unique.
 We all have ideas that we think could make money, maybe even have a positive impact on the world.
 The problem is that we don’t have the know-how to make it happen or the time.
 Most of us feel we don’t have the money.

-So, the question is how you take that chance and how you build a business even if you don’t have a ton of experience, financial backing, help from friends or family to get you started or the right contacts.
+So, the question is how you take that chance and how you build a business even if you don’t have a ton of experience, financial backing, help from friends, or family to get you started or the right contacts.

-Too many of us mistakenly make the assumption that we need to quit our current jobs and then put all of our resources, time and effort into our businesses.
+Too many of us mistakenly make the assumption that we need to quit our current jobs and then put all of our resources, time, and effort into our businesses.

 Another reason a lot of people hold themselves back from starting a dream business is that they don’t have the funds that they believe they need.
 If you’re planning on selling a product you invented for example, then you will probably make the assumption that you need to invest in a large order (called the MOQ – Minimum Order Quantity) to start.

 Find a way to start raising capital through your other services or products and once you’re making more money you can invest in the smaller or large bulk orders.

 For instance, you might sell a hand-made product and use that money to invest in manufacturing!

 Otherwise, you can also get funding in a range of other ways.
 How about a Kickstarter?
 This way you can generate funds from the web and not even need to give away any of your equity!

 Another tip is to create an MVP – or Minimal Viable Product – and to start trying to make money from it as soon as possible.
 This is simply a way to test your business model before you invest too much in it.

 You will need to start driving traffic to your site and building relationships with your potential customers.
 This will help give you a good feel for whether you should invest more funds into your product.
 You can do it!

-For more information on how to get started with an internet business see my next post – “Internet Business Start-Up Guide.”
+For more information on how to get started with an internet business see my next post – “How to Start an Internet Business.”